HEP-FCC/FCCSW/Detector/doc/DD4hepInFCCSW.md

 ### User-defined Sensitive Detectors

-As mentioned above, you may also define your own sensitive detector.
-What is needed to specify the behaviour of the active elements (how and what should be saved in the hits collections):
+As mentioned above, you want to define your own sensitive detector.
+For specifying the behaviour of the active elements (how and what should be saved in the hits collections), you need:

 1. Implementation of G4VSensitiveDetector (in example below: `Detector/DetSensitive/src/SimpleCalorimeterSD.(h/cpp)`)
 2. Factory method (of SD) for DD4hep